By Tongtong Li

 Photographs of street views and political activists dominated the photographs displayed in the “Young Lenses” student photography exhibition held at the Foreign Correspondents’ Club from 2-11 May.

-The exhibition displayed photographs taken by students while they attended programmes at universities in Hong Kong, including ten students and graduates from the Journalism and Media Studies Centre (JMSC) at The University of Hong Kong (HKU).
+The exhibition displayed photographs taken by students while they attended programmes at universities in Hong Kong, including ten students from the Journalism and Media Studies Centre (JMSC) at The University of Hong Kong (HKU).

 Cammy Yiu, the organiser of Young Lenses, said that students from different universities focused on different topics.
 She said that while JMSC students were in favour of street photography near Sai Ying Pun documenting the lives of the elderly and the poor, those from Hong Kong Baptist University prefered to document young political activists.

 Bridgette Hall, a Master of Journalism graduate from the class of 2016, said her photojournalism course helped her observe the inequality gap in Hong Kong.